 Change in any organization requires innovation.
 This can seem daunting at the government level where initiatives can take longer to implement than in the private sector; however, the goals and challenges for both the public and private sectors are often similar.

 Government leaders look within their organizations when solving issues or reaching new goals, making decisions based on governmental policies as well as available resources.
 Now, however, some are looking to citizens to form partnerships and implement new ideas.

-This is a great way to take advantage of innovation technology that might be accessible only at the government level.
-For example, the Australian government is embracing innovation by a product called Mark Search, an image recognition and AI tool that revolutionizes the creation of a trademark that distinguishes brand and organization identity.
+This is a great way to take advantage of innovative technology that might be accessible only at the government level.
+For example, the Australian government is embracing innovation with a product called Mark Search, an image recognition and AI tool that revolutionizes the creation of a trademark that distinguishes brand and organization identity.
 The need for this innovative technology resulted from a study that concluded over 87 percent of company value stems from trademarks and other intangible assets.

 Overcoming challenges at the government level requires innovation strategies centered around what’s best for citizens.
 Here are a few of the most common challenges government organization leaders face when driving innovation initiatives.

 Every company has regulations in place that govern all areas of innovation from inception to production.
 Government agencies often implement strict regulations to ensure compliance with laws that exist both on state and federal levels.

 These regulations stipulate with whom a government agency can communicate and how that communication takes place.
 Staying current with existing regulations ensures innovation practices will align with rules and regulations.

 These regulations might stipulate who can grant money to a department or designate where certain actions are permitted to take place.
 It’s crucial to know the rules before deciding how to use the innovative technology at your disposal.

 Challenge Number Two: The Need for Online and Offline Collaboration